-Nursery’s topics change 1-4 weeks, depending on the children’s interests.
+Nursery’s topics vary in duration and change depending on the overarching topic, current events and the children’s interests.

 The children have daily phonic and reading sessions.
 Their repertoire of letter sounds will increase rapidly and we will be sending home new sounds to revise every week.
 They are being encouraged to segment and blend simple words using ‘robot talk’.
 Action words are introduced to build up their sight vocabulary ready for reading.